MUKUNDSINGHKUSHWAHA/Amazon-Screenshot/README.md

 # 🛒 Amazon Screenshot Bot (Mobile View)

+**⚠️ Warning:** This code is currently broken/not functional.Please do not use in production until fixed.

+---
 A Python desktop tool that automates taking **mobile-view screenshots** of Amazon.in search results based on keywords from a CSV or Excel file.

 ---